Ernest Health Rehabilitation Hospital

 City and County Staff Analysis

 Consistency with the Comprehensive Plan and Compatibility with Surrounding Uses: The property is identified as "commercial" per the Comprehensive Plan.
-The proposed use for the property is consistent with the Comprehensive Plan and the US 36 West Subarea Plan.
+The proposed use for the property is consistent with the land use map in the Comprehensive Plan.
+The proposed use is also compatible with the surrounding uses in the area.

 Long-Range Financial Plan: The proposed use is consistent with land use assumptions in the long-range financial plan.